Search our site

 References

-Salman S, Tang EKY, Cheung LC, Nguyen MN, Sommerfield D, Slevin L, Lim LY, von Ungern Sternberg BS, 2018, A novel, palatable paediatric oral formulation of midazolam: pharmacokinetics, tolerability, efficacy and safety, Anaesthesia, Vol 73, No 12.
+Salman S, Tang EKY, Cheung LC, Nguyen MN, Sommerfield D, Slevin L, Lim LY, von Ungern Sternberg BS, 2018, A novel, palatable paediatric oral formulation of midazolam: pharmacokinetics, tolerability, efficacy & safety, Anaesthesia, Vol 73:12

 Coming Soon